aleksander-mendoza/SolomonoffLib/README.md

    of entries, takes hours for OpenFst but only 2-5 seconds for Solomonoff.
    That comes out-of-the-box without hand-optimising any code.

+**For embedded systems** Java might not be the ideal language of choice, hence we (will soon) provide C backend.
+The compiler itself will remain written purely in Java, but there will be alternative C runtime capable of running all automata as well.
+Moreover, for places where resources are really tight, Solomonoff will offer direct compilation of transtucers into C code (similarly to how Flex and Bison or other parser generators work, except that Solomonoff will generate transducers instead of parsers).

+**Compilation of UNIX regexes and Thrax grammars** will be soon supported as well.
+Hence Solomonoff will try to compete with Google's RE2.
+Solomonoff will do all this via active learning.
+This approach has numerous advantages.

+- First there is no need to explicitly write and converters.
+You only give Solomonoff some Java function that is of type `String someFunction(String input){...}` and Solomonoff will treat it as oracle for grammatical inference.
+For example `someFunction` might call `input.replaceAll("some|complicated(regex)*","substitution")` (even multiple times) and Solomonoff will learn and produce some transducer.
+This way lookahead's and lookbehind's will be supported (so it can do more than Google's RE2 library).
+- Second it will not only convert but also hugely optimise all regexes.
+- Third it will be very generic.
+It could in fact learn any Java function, as long as it's functionality can be expressed by a transducer (context free or context sensitive transductions are not supported).
+Hence Solomonoff might be a perfect tool for simplify your ancient codebase of spaghetti regexes, written by "some guy who no longer works here".

 ## Regular expressions